MARK SAMS, PE, SE | Senior Engineer

 “It’s pretty bare bones – stove with an oven, wood stove, a couple of porches that we’ve built since” the end of filming, Sams said.
 “It’s pretty comfortable now.”

 Sams is pretty comfortable these days.
-As he approaches his PND decennial anniversary, Sams has his work, his cabin, and another World Series victory to celebrate compliments of the Red Sox.
-The Bruins and Celtics are again competitive, and the Patriots are in their presumed place atop the AFC East standings.
-In fact, Bill Belichick, Tom Brady, and the Patriots have won every AFC East title since Sams has played for PND.
+As he approaches his PND decennial anniversary, Sams has his work, his cabin, and World Series and Super Bowl victories to celebrate compliments of the Red Sox and Patriots.
+In fact, Bill Belichick, Tom Brady, and the Patriots have won every AFC East title since Sams has played for PND, not to mention three Super Bowl wins.
 For his part, Sams watches almost every game.

 The Boston sports scene, however, isn’t what’s crumbling the crackers in the Bellingham, Massachusetts, native’s clam chowder; Sams is recently engaged to be married.
 Her name is Joana de Vera.
 She’s from the Philippines, and she works as a technical support specialist for a cellular phone company.